Abdelrahmansa04/Bus-Reservation-System/README.md

 Added the seat sselection and the contact us feature where to type any message u want to the admin

 adjusting the UI of the seat selection and adjust the homepage where after selecting the trip go to the seat selection

+Added the payment method (cardholdername, expire date, cvv) added the ticket summary and succesful message that appear all the details for client registration modified all the pages UI that appear the same design

 ///////////////////////////////////////////////////////